inwtx/NNTP-Monitor/README.md

     few minutes to initially get the articles.
 Only the last 20 articles will be downloaded to your serve at a given time.
 Do not interrupt the download: ./CheckApasMsgs.sh
     (Wait a few minutes before performing #7)
- 7. A cronjob in the /home user is used to execute this script:
+ 7. A cronjob in the /home/user is used to execute this script:
  &nbsp;&nbsp;&nbsp;*/1 * * * * ./CheckApasMsgs.sh &> /dev/null

  Note: to test to see if the code is running correctly, temporarily put the single letter e